Missing in Action 2: The Beginning

 The inciting incident occurs at 12 minutes when Braddock and his men are ambushed and captured by North Vietnamese forces led by the sadistic Colonel Yin.
 Their world of military order is shattered..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Braddock refuses to sign a false confession admitting to war crimes, defying Colonel Yin.
+This illustrates the protagonist's commitment to Braddock refuses to sign a false confession admitting to war crimes, defying Colonel Yin.
 This active choice commits him to resistance and survival at any cost., moving from reaction to action.

 The Collapse moment at 74 minutes (74% through) represents the emotional nadir.
 Here, Captain Nester dies from torture and disease.
 Braddock's closest ally and friend is gone.
-The "whiff of death" is literal, and Braddock hits his emotional low point, questioning if survival is possible., indicates the protagonist at their lowest point.
+The "whiff of death" is literal, and Braddock hits his emotional low point, questioning if survival is possible., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Braddock synthesizes everything he's learned: Yin's patterns, the camp's weaknesses, and his men's remaining strengths.
 He devises a final, desperate escape plan combining cunning with brute force., demonstrating the transformation achieved throughout the journey.